-The Best Guide to Akiu Ōtaki Fall and Futakuchi Gorge
+The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

-Akiu Ōtaki Fall (秋保大滝), also known as the Akiu Great Fall, is the must-see spot in Akiu Onsen.
-The 55-meter tall waterfall is just spectacular no matter which season you visit.
-It was thus chosen to be one of Japan’s Top 100 Waterfalls and a designated National Place of Scenery Beauty.
+Akiu Ōtaki Falls (秋保大滝), also known as the Akiu Great Falls (or simply Akiu Falls), is the must-see spot in Akiu Onsen.
+The 55-meter-tall waterfall is just spectacular, no matter which season you visit.
+It was thus chosen as one of Japan’s Top 100 Waterfalls and designated a National Place of Scenic Beauty.

 You can hike down the 800-meter promenade to the waterfall basin from the observatory deck.
-However, while the ample amount of negative ions during this trip will certainly give you some health benefits, the staircases are quite steep, and you can get wet as you approach closer to the waterfall.
+However, while the ample amount of negative ions during this trip will certainly give you some health benefits, the staircases are pretty steep, and you can get wet as you approach the waterfall.
 So please walk carefully to avoid falling straight down…

 Ⓒ 宮城県観光プロモーション推進室